A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

 \subsubsection{Parameter Estimation}

 The difficulties presented in the ICU setting are reflected in our parameter estimation results.
-Despite these complexities, Our numerical results exhibit four substantive pieces of evidence which support the validity of the model and its potential effectiveness for both understanding the physiological state of an individual, and for forecasting for that individual, in the context of ICU patients. \emph{First}, the model captures the dynamics as meaningfully as possible based on the data.
-That is, the estimated model parameters are physiologically plausible and represent the observable dynamics. \emph{Second}, the estimated model parameters, which have the most influence in resolving the mean and variance of the BG level, are physiologically meaningful in most of the cases, as was the case in the T2DM setting. \emph{Third}, the changes in the parameter estimation results over moving time windows are realistic and reflective of the expected non-stationary behavior of ICU patients.
+Despite these complexities, our results exhibit four substantive pieces of evidence which support the validity of the model and its potential effectiveness for understanding the physiological state of ICU patients and for forecasting. \emph{First}, the model captures the dynamics reflected in the parameter estimates with sparse data. \emph{Second}, the estimated model parameters, which have the most influence in resolving the mean and variance of the BG level, are physiologically valid in most of the cases. \emph{Third}, the changes in the parameter estimation results over moving time windows are realistic and reflective of the expected non-stationary behavior of ICU patients.
 And \emph{fourth}, the UQ results show that the parameters (basal glucose rate, $G_b$ and the model standard deviation, $\sigma$), which have the most influence in resolving mean and variance of BG levels are estimated with more certainty.
 Having tighter bands around the point estimates for these parameters indicates the robustness of the estimation.
+We explain these claims in detail in the following paragraphs.
+Fig~\ref{fig6} contains evidence supporting all these results and Table \ref{tab2} shows the sparsity of the BG measurements.